aloeveraao/wandb-vera/README.md

 ![Output](<screenshots/readme/Deployment Health.png>)

-These checks confirm that the operator pulled the chart, rendered all templates, and applied them successfully in the cluster.
+These checks confirm that the operator successfully reconciled the resource, rendered the Helm chart templates, and applied the Kubernetes resources into the cluster.

 ---

 ### 7. Weights and Biases Verification

-- Navigate to the W&B UI using the URL from the terraform output above.
+- Navigate to the W&B UI using the URL provided in the terraform output.

 If you are unable to access the page, check your GCP loadbalancer certificate: